 London has many attractions to offer to a visitor.
-It is one of the largest cities in the world and a very popular destination with travelers.
+It is one of the largest cities in the world and a very popular destination with travellers.
 And so, some planning is needed to enjoy the city the most.
 Though, a few days are not really enough to explore everything.

 If you are buying a package from a tour operator, then many of your difficulties are solved.
 They will plan and schedule your itinerary.
 They will map out the major landmarks that you will want to see.
 They will get the best deals in hotels and provide transport too.